hritu-analytics/ecommerce-funnel-analysis/README.md

 I used **Python** (pandas, matplotlib, seaborn) for the bulk of the analysis because I needed to merge three tables, handle missing values, and create calculated fields like delivery latency and order completion flags.
 I wrote **SQL** queries first to explore the data quickly and test hypotheses before committing to the full Python pipeline.
 The final dashboard export is formatted for **Power BI**, and I did initial data profiling in **Excel** to get a feel for distributions before writing any code.

-## What I expected to find

-My working hypothesis was that the checkout flow was the primary bottleneck.
-I assumed drop-offs would be spread fairly evenly across the funnel, with maybe a spike at the shipping cost reveal or at the final confirmation step.
-That's the standard e-commerce narrative.
+## My hypotheses going in

+Before touching the data, I wrote down three assumptions I expected the analysis to confirm:

+**Hypothesis 1:** The checkout flow is the primary bottleneck, with drop offs spread across multiple stages.

+**Hypothesis 2:** Higher value orders would have higher abandonment rates (price shock effect).

+**Hypothesis 3:** Geographic differences in delivery time would be the main driver of cancellations.

+All three turned out to be wrong.
+That's what made this analysis worth doing.

 ## What I actually found

-### The checkout flow isn't the problem.
+### Finding 1: The checkout flow isn't the problem.
 One payment method is.

 When I broke down order completion rates by payment type, the pattern was immediately obvious: